hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ## Cleanup

-Now that the installer is using a subset of resources created by the AMI cluster terraform, we need to remove those resources from the terraform state used to create the AMI cluster.
+Now that the installer is using a subset of resources created by the AMI cluster terraform, we need to move those resources from the terraform state for the AMI cluster.

 If these resources are not removed, it's possible to accidentally delete the data when the AMI cluster is removed!